BiCroLab/FISH_course_HT_2026/dry/Day2/Deconwolf_installation.md

 ```
 You can find detailed info about dw on the [`repository`](https://github.com/elgw/deconwolf) on GitHub.

+Deconwolf acts on .tif images.
+You can directly export your images in this format from Fiji or read below.

 ## 2. Use `.nd2` File to Get Information About Your Image